EmVance1/VanGo/docs/testing.md

 ```
 As you can see, a test is essentially a pure void function.
 Tests can be run all at once, or on a case by case basis by specifying the test names on the command line.

-### Important Note for MSVC
+### Note for Clang on Windows
+When compiling on windows using the MinGW/GNU toolchain, the '*2.h' family of headers will not work, due to some emulation features being missing from the lld linker.
+See below for how to use the older more universal API.

+### Old API (asserts.h)
-The '*2.h' family of assert headers is currently experimental on MSVC (including clang-msvc), due to some awkard pointer hacks it performs to make automatic discovery work.
-If MSVC users prefer, the old, more stable headers are still available (`asserts.h`, `casserts.h`).
+If some users prefer, the old headers are still available (`asserts.h`, `casserts.h`).
 These behave identically for C++, albeit with some ordering quirks.
 In C however, some automation features are unavailable, and in addition to the code seen above, you must forward declare and include your tests into the test root, and register them like so:
 ```c
 // basic.h ====================
 #ifndef BASIC_H